abtion/guidelines/career/engineering_manager_career_ladder.md

 - [ ] Drives and organizes the hiring/interview process in collaboration
       with the Executive Assistant.

-## Level 4: Engineering Manager
+## Level 4: Senior Engineering Manager

-**Time expectation**: Engineering Managers are expected to use about 30 percent of their time (~8 hours/week) on non-billable/EM-related tasks.
+**Time expectation**: Senior Engineering Managers are expected to use about 30 percent of their time (~8 hours/week) on non-billable/EM-related tasks.
 The remaining time will be spent on development or other activities related to client projects.